 Situated on high hills and surrounded by volcanoes, Petropavlovsk is nestled in amongst volcanoes and mountains.
-Experience its remote location as no roads connect the Kamchatka Peninsula to the rest of the world.

-Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
+Read this itinerary as a guide only; the exact route and program varies according to weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

 Passengers shall be responsible for subscribing to cancellation/luggage/assistance/repatriation/medical insurance(s).
 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.